-Search for a new kind of matter with a composite scintillator detector
+Search for a new kind of matter with a 3D scintillating detector

-SoLid will search for the disappearance of electron antineutrinos into this new state by measuring precisely the antineutrino flux emitted from the BR2 research reactor core as a function of distance and energy located at the SCK•CEN laboratory in Mol, Belgium.
+SoLid is searching for the disappearance of electron antineutrinos into this new sterile neutrino state by measuring precisely the antineutrino flux emitted from the BR2 research reactor core as a function of distance and energy located at the SCK•CEN laboratory in Mol, Belgium.
 The experiment uses a revolutionary detector design that provides exquisite position resolution and imaging of particle interactions.

 These features provide SoLid with a unique dataset to answer those challenging questions.
-A precise oscillometric measurement is the only way to prove or disprove that disappearance of antineutrinos at short distances is due to the existence of a new particle.
-If true, such a discovery would come as a surprise and open an entirely new window into the dark universe and even the nature of dark matter.
+A precise oscillometric measurement is the only way to prove or disprove that disappearance of electron antineutrinos is due to the existence of a new particle.
+If true, such a discovery would be truly unexpected, opening an entirely new window into the dark universe and even the nature of dark matter.

 This work is supported by the European Research council under the ERC Horizon 2020 program, consolidator grant agreement n.
 682474 (A. Vacheret).

 All group members: Dr B. Hosseini, Kyle Graves, Dr Antonin Vacheret